apui-avignon-university/warren-tdbp/production/README.md

 _Note_: this command requires that [jq](https://jqlang.github.io/jq/) is installed on your operating system.

-We can check logs of a container directly with the command:
+We can check logs of a specific container directly with the command:
 ```
 docker logs CONTAINER_ID
 ```